Matt Hubbard

 Matt Hubbard (born July 12, 1978) is an American screenwriter who has worked on many television shows.
-He graduated from Beverly High School, in Beverly, Massachusetts in the class of 1996, where he excelled in the English Department.
+He graduated from Beverly High School, in Beverly, Massachusetts in 1996.
 He later went on to attend Harvard University where he was an editor for the Harvard Lampoon.
 He has worked as a writer on the NBC comedy series 30 Rock.
 He won Emmy awards in 2009 for both Outstanding Writing for a Comedy Series for writing the episode "Reunion" and for Outstanding Comedy Series as a producer on the series.
 He worked as a Consulting Producer and writer on the last two seasons of Parks and Recreation.